What is a coaching culture? And what does one look like?

 Sounds like just what we need.
 But how do we get started?

-Creating a coaching culture is so much more than sending staff on a 2 or 3 day course.
-It requires a (un)learning while doing over a longer time frame, incorporating and embedding new skills and knowledge into their daily work.
+Creating a coaching culture is so much more than sending staff on a 2- or 3-day course.
+It requires (un)learning while doing over a longer time frame, incorporating and embedding new skills and knowledge into their daily work.

 Ready to start getting the results your business deserves?
-Take the next step and talk to our experts today.
+Take the next step and talk to our experts today about our training program.